 How Do You Take ZMA?

 The company recommends men take 3 capsules a day, 30-60 minutes before bedtime on an empty stomach.
-Women, take two capsules on an empty stomach, 30-60 minutes before going to bed.
-For best results avoid taking alongside foods or supplements containing calcium.
+For women, take two capsules on an empty stomach 30-60 minutes before going to bed.
+For the best results, avoid taking it alongside foods or supplements containing calcium.

 Watch The Video Review